A lightweight BFT consensus protocol for blockchains: Conclusion

 \section{Conclusion}

-We introduced a general consensus framework for blockchains which allows to prove safety and liveness depending on the number of Byzantine block proposers.
-As a concrete application of the consensus framework we defined the \lbft protocol, which allows to obtain strong guarantees with respect to safety and liveness while requiring no additional messages for the consensus as the necessary information is efficiently encoded in the block headers.
+We introduced a general consensus framework for blockchains which allows to prove safety and liveness depending on the number of Byzantine validators.
+As a concrete application of the consensus framework we defined the \lbft protocol, which allows to obtain strong guarantees with respect to safety and liveness while requiring no additional messages for the consensus as the necessary information is efficiently encoded in the blocks.

 Another interesting possible application of the general consensus framework could be to combine it together with a suitable aggregate signature scheme.
-For instance, block proposers could send a $\approve(h(B_l)-1,\cdot,B_l,P)$ message for the block they believe to be the correct block at height~$l$.
-Using an aggregate signature scheme, these messages could be efficiently aggregated in the network and only added to any child block of~$B_l$ by the next proposer.
+For instance, validators could send a $\approve(h(B_l)-1,\cdot,B_l,\validator)$ message for the block they believe to be the correct block at height~$l$.
+Using an aggregate signature scheme, these messages could be efficiently aggregated in the network and only added to any child block of~$B_l$ by the next validator.
 Applying the properties of the general consensus framework analogous to the case of the \lbft protocol, it is possible to show that a block can be finalized already after two additional blocks are added as descendants.